Sneinton Asylum: History

-The Nottingham General Lunatic Asylum was the first such asylum to open in the United Kingdom.
-It was designed by Richard Ingleman of Southwell.
-The foundation stone was laid on 31 May 1810 and the first patients were admitted in February 1812.
-The facility initially accommodated 80 patients.
+The Nottingham General Lunatic Asylum at Sneinton was among the earliest purpose-built county lunatic asylums developed under the system of publicly funded mental healthcare in England.
+Designed by Richard Ingleman of Southwell, it was constructed following the laying of the foundation stone on 31 May 1810, with the first patients admitted in February 1812.
+The original institution was intended to accommodate approximately 80 patients.